chihyang/eopl3/ch05/README.md

 # Exercise 5.40

 > Give the exception handlers in the defined language the ability to either
 > return or resume.
-Do this by passing the continuation fromthe `raise`
+Do this by passing the continuation from the `raise`
 > exception as a second argument.
 This may require adding continuations as a new
 > kind of expressed value.
 Devise suitable syntax for invoking a continuation on
 > a value.